Bratah123/SpiritIDAPlugin/README.md

 Any questions relating to setup or any errors can be redirected to `Not Brandon #4444`.

+# Tech Stack
+  - IDA Pro 7.0 (Target)
+  - Python 2.7 (Native to IDAPython)
+  - Notepad++ (Used for developing)
+    - Note PyCharm does work too, but autocomplete and weird syntax highlighting was distracting.

 # Features
   - Ability to analyze any function's Packet Structure.